Special Events Year-Round

 Every year, the Vancouver Writers Fest launches a youth writing contest for short stories and personal essays in spring.
 We’re thrilled to once again be organizing two writing contests for students in British Columbia: one for grades 5-7 and the other for grades 8-12.
 These contests are judged by esteemed members of the Vancouver literary community.
 A total of four cash prizes and publication in our newsletter are awarded each year.
 Many winners have subsequently had their works published—either by a publisher or in major literary journals.

-The 2025 writing contest is closed.
-Our next writing contest will be in Spring 2026.
+The next writing contest will open in spring 2027.

 High School Winners